AJ747/user_io/README.md

 }
 ```

-> [!IMPORTANT]
->
+> [!CAUTION]
 > Since the alternative method is used, there will not be a fixed interval between updating states.
->
-> [!CAUTION]
->
-> This means that timing will always be off by a certain amount depending on what's in the main loop.
+This means that timing will always be off by a certain amount depending on what's in the main loop.

 <br>